Last Updated on November 20, 2024 by Asen Yanev

 Which types of properties are eligible for a mortgage from a Spanish bank?

+It is common for Spanish banks to provide mortgages for a range of property types, such as apartments, villas, and townhouses, as well as rural properties.
+Nonetheless, it is essential to bear in mind that each bank has its own set of criteria for the type of property it will lend against.
 When it comes to rural properties, plots of land, and commercial properties, it is usually more difficult to meet the requirements, and the decision often depends on the borrower’s financial status and the property itself, including any legal matters related to it.

 Attention non-resident landlords with rental property in Spain!